It's very easy to join an Aiki Kai Australia dojo.

 You cannot train if you are not a financial member, this is to do with legal indemnity cover, but we do try to give you plenty of opportunity to see if you like Aikido before becoming a full member.
 Ask at your local dojo.
 National membership fees cover things like legal indemnity insurance, so both you and the organisation are protected should a litigation occur, essential in today's world.
-The fees also cover necessary national administrative costs to maintain services to the members, like this website for instance and funding national instruction, plus some personal insurance for you.
+The fees also cover necessary national administrative costs to maintain services to the members, like this website for instance and funding national instruction.

 How to join

 Once you've observed a class and think Aikido is for you, on the right is a blue button which will take you to our New Member Application forms, when you complete it you are becoming a member of Aiki Kai Australia as well as registering to be a student of The Sugano Foundation.
 The association is our legal body and the Foundation maintains the 'quality control' of our training.